swarnpriya/eBPF_notes/CompCert/intro_compcert.md

   - CompCert C provides a general mechanism to attach free-form annotations (text messges possible mentioning values of the variables) to C program points.
   - Annotations are preserved by the compiler to the assembly.
   - __builtin_annot statements offer a general and flexible mechanism to mark program points and local variables in C source files, then track them all the way to assembly language.
+For CompCert, calling these annotation functions are like calling an external variadic function like printf.
+In contrast to printf most format specifiers are tagged with numbers and refer to a specific argument independent of the order.
+It is also possible to refer to an argument more than once.
   - **Motivation for adding these annotations to CompCert:**
     - Several anaylsis tool works directly at the executable mahcine code rather than at the C source level.
     - To analyze code at the lower level, often the tool needs some extra information from the programmer that can not be reconstructed at the lower level.